LumaPictures/meteor-jquery-select2/README.md

 $("#destroy-the-world").click -> $("#the-world").select2 "destroy"
 ```

-2. Pass in your own event map through the component
+3. Pass in your own event map through the component ( not implemented yet! )
     * This technique is useful when you need to perform custom actions on selection events
     * Does not require a selector to be defined